-- Seven fluorite samples were scanned by synchrotron radiation X-ray fluorescence (SR-XRF) using the Nanoscopium hard Xray nanoprobe beamline (Bergamaschi et al., 2017; Somogyi et al., 2015) of synchrotron SOLEIL (Université Paris-Saclay, Saint Aubin, France).
-Elemental distribution mapping was acquired from these polished sections in different areas at a spatial resolution varying from 50 nm to 1 μm and with an integration time per pixel varying from 150 ms to 20 ms. The 18 keV - 135 monochromatic X-ray beam was focused on the crystal samples by a Kirckpatrick-Baez nano-focusing mirror.
-This excitation energy of 18 keV was chosen farther away from the U-L3 absorption edge (17.168 keV) in order to avoid the overlapping of the U-L3 X-ray lines and the Compton scattering peak of the incident X-ray beam from the sample.
+Seven fluorite samples were scanned by Synchrotron radiation X-ray fluorescence (SR-XRF) using the Nanoscopium hard X-ray nanoprobe beamline (Bergamaschi et al., 2017; Somogyi et al., 2015) of Synchrotron SOLEIL (Université Paris-Saclay, Saint Aubin, France).
+Elemental distribution mapping was acquired from these polished sections in different areas at a spatial resolution varying from 50 nm to 1 μm and with an integration time per pixel varying from 150 ms to 20 ms. The

+- 130 18 keV monochromatic X-ray beam was focused on the crystal samples by a Kirckpatrick-Baez nano-focusing mirror.
+This excitation energy of 18 KeV was chosen farther away from the U-L3 absorption edge (17.168 keV) in order to avoid the overlapping of the U-L3 X-ray lines and the Compton scattering peak of the incident X-ray beam from the sample.
 This allows the optimization of the analytical sensitivity of U due to the reduced spectral background below the U-L3 lines.
-To obtain nanometer-scale resolution elemental maps on mm2 sized samples, a fast-continuous scanning technique (FLYSCAN) has been - 140 employed (Lanzirotti et al., 2010; Medjoubi et al., 2013).
+To obtain nanometer-scale resolution elemental maps on mm2 sized samples, a fast-continuous scanning technique (FLYSCAN) - 135 has been employed (Lanzirotti et al., 2010; Medjoubi et al., 2013).
 Full XRF spectra were collected at each pixel of the scans by two silicon drift detectors of 50 mm2 useful area (KETEK H50, KETEK GmbH) used with XMAP (XIA LLC) fast digital multichannel analyzer cards.
 The XRF detectors were placed at 20° relative to the sample surface (Somogyi et al., 2015).

 The high-resolution scans consisted of 100 000 - 300 000 individual XRF spectra corresponding to an XRF spectrum at each image pixel.
-In order to treat this data-set, as a first step we used the XRF sum-spectrum of the entire scanned area to identify

-- 145 the main elements present.
-The distribution maps of these elements were reconstructed by an in-house Matlab® code.
-Because the scanned areas sometimes included different mineral matrices (fluorite and pyrite), or successive growth bands of distinct chemical composition in the same mineral, sub-zones were defined by the Matlab® code from the elemental distribution maps in order to extract the average XRF spectrum corresponding exclusively to the targeted mineral matrix or growth band.
+In order to treat this data-set, as a first step we used the XRF sum-spectrum of the entire scanned area to identify the main elements present.
+The distribution maps of these elements were reconstructed by an inhouse Matlab® code.
+Because the scanned areas sometimes included different mineral matrices (fluorite and pyrite), or successive growth bands of distinct chemical composition in the same mineral, sub-zones were defined by the Matlab® code from the elemental distribution maps in order to extract the average XRF spectrum corresponding exclusively to the targeted detectable in the sum-spectrum of the whole sample area.
+As a second step, the elemental distribution maps of all the identified elements were reconstructed by correcting for spectral overlaps depending on the intensity ratios of the X-ray lines.

+145 mineral matrix or growth band.
 These sub-zones, or regions of interest (ROIs), were selected by using ImageJ® software (Schneider et al., 2012).
-The mean XRF - 150 spectra of the ROIs was fitted using PyMCA® software (Solé et al., 2007).
-This allowed us to identify additional elements, present only in tiny areas or in small quantities (e.g., Th), and as such not detectable in the sum-spectrum of the whole sample area.
-As a second step, the elemental distribution maps of all the identified elements were reconstructed by correcting for spectral overlaps depending on the intensity ratios of the X-ray lines.
-Because sample thickness varies between 100 to 300 micrometers, the low energy X-ray spectral line intensities will not be revealed from the whole sample thickness by SR-XRF.
+The mean XRF spectra of the ROIs was fitted using PyMCA® software (Solé et al., 2007).
+This allowed us to identify additional elements, present only in tiny areas or in small quantities (e.g., Th), and as such not